sufian07/link-harvester/README.md

 which are validated and stored by the application.
 Users can see the submitted (links/domains) and search, sort those data.
 The results are displayed in a paginated table.
 ## Setup
-- Docker and make need to installed in your system
+- Docker and make is need to be installed in your system
 - run `make setup` for first time it will start the detached server
 - run `make up` when you already setup
 ## Technical Requirements: